Assassination of Haitian president plunges nation deeper into chaos

 Haiti’s economy contracted 3.7% last year, a smaller downturn than most other Caribbean nations which suffered a slump in tourism.

-At a time of mounting challenges across Latin America — the coronavirus, street demonstrations, food insecurity — Haiti hasn’t been a high priority for Washington or other powers, and there is little to suggest that will change soon.
+At a time of mounting challenges across Latin America — COVID0-19, street demonstrations, food insecurity — Haiti hasn’t been a high priority for Washington or other powers, and there is little to suggest that will change soon.

 It shares the island of Hispaniola with the Dominican Republic and in past years the border has acted like a pressure release valve as Haitians have gone there to work and send money back.
 Since the pandemic, the border has often been closed, adding to the difficulties.